 "I am honored you would choose to visit my humble store this fine day.
 What can I interest you in?"

 The redhead glanced along the line again, preparing to turn the man down.
 He had his standards, after all, and none of these men, or even the few women, seemed to fit.
 A vengeful servant could easily attack him, and a thin, weak servant could hardly be expected to work diligently.
-None of them were very appealing to look at, for that matter.
+He hated the thought of having to physically punish someone, even if they rebelled.

 Without waiting for acknowledgment, the man said, "Do you have a preference of some kind, my lord?...Bhen, get out here, would you?"

 A large man stepped out from the shade of the tent.
 This man was dark skinned, with grey hair and blue eyes.
 Another foreigner, Axel concluded silently.
 So many seemed to be appearing now.
 It wasn't terribly uncommon, but people were plenty suspicious these days, especially in light of the recent raids on the city.
 Desert people kept to their own with very few exceptions.

 The servent walked the line of slaves, lifting arms, tilting heads, always looking at the prince for approval.
 Every time, Axel shook his head.
 None of them would do.
 Each had the gleam of defiance and distrust in his eye.
 Like the sort who would slit your throat in your sleep if given the chance.
 On top of that, not one of them was very appealing to look at.

 He was just about to turn away, motioning to Demyx with a quick gesture, when a flash of gold caught his eye.

 "Oi, you!
 Get back in the line!"